-Trading Operations 21.
+21. Trading Operations

-The Council has two trading units that operate in a commercial environment and are required to generate income from other parts of the Council or other organisations.
+The Council formally had two trading units that operated in a commercial environment and are required to generate income from other parts of the Council or other organisations.
+From the April 2013 the turnover and expenditure associated with the management of the Council's general fund properties was no longer treated as a trading activity.

-2012/13 £000 2011/12 £000
+2013/14 £000 2012/13 £000

-General fund property management (2,441) (1,910)
+General fund property management 0 (2,441)

-Guildhall 409 545
+Guildhall 384 409

-(2,032) (1,365)
+384 (2,032)